 Master of Arts Programs

-The M.A. degree in History is offered with concentrations in United States, medieval, early modern European, modern European (including British/Irish/British Empire), Asian, African, Latin American, and Middle Eastern history.
+The M.A. degree in History is offered with concentrations in United States, medieval, early modern European, and modern European (including British/Irish/British Empire) history.
+We also offer course work in Asian, African, Latin American, and Middle Eastern history.
 The Master of Arts in Teaching (M.A.T.) program for secondary school History teachers is administered by the Lynch School of Education and Human Development.
 It requires admission to both the Lynch School of Education and Human Development and to the Department of History.
 For further information on the M.A.T., please refer to the Lynch section on Master’s Programs in Secondary Teaching or call the Lynch School of Education and Human Development, Graduate Admissions Office, at (617) 552-4214.

 Plan of Study: All candidates for the M.A. in History are encouraged to pursue an individual course of study developed in conjunction with their faculty advisor and selected by the student during the first year in the program.
 In selecting courses and seminars, students are urged to widen their chronological and cultural horizons while deepening and specifying one special area of concentration.